About

 I love to follow my curiosity and learn.

-I dedicate time every day to read, write, meditate and exercise.
+I dedicate time every day to read, write, and exercise.

 I grew up in St. Louis and have lived in the San Francisco Bay Area for over 20 years.

-I led business development at Reach Labs to deliver long-range wireless power (no wires or batteries) in industrial, asset management, and supply chain applications.
+I led business development at Reach Labs to deliver long-range wireless power in industrial, asset management, and supply chain applications.

 I was the CEO of a consulting firm (acquired by Frontier Energy) specializing in clean energy to commercialize new technology in buildings, vehicles, and power plants.

-I was the Executive Director of Build It Green (nonprofit) to mainstream green building, where I built a network of 2,500 building industry stakeholders (included contractors, suppliers, realtors, lenders, utilities, and public agencies.)
+I was the Executive Director of Build It Green, a nonprofit aimed at mainstreaming green building, where I built a network of 2,500 building industry stakeholders including contractors, suppliers, realtors, lenders, utilities, and public agencies.

 I’ve loved the outdoors since I was a teenager: I led mountaineering expeditions in Alaska, spent months backpacking in the Rockies, and climbed in national parks across the country.

-By 2008 I was CEO of a company that was commercializing fuel-cell vehicles, carbon capture at power plants and making energy-efficient buildings.
-Things were looking good: the Obama administration earmarked billions of dollars in federal funding to create jobs in the energy sector, and my company won multi-year contracts valued at over $60M.
+By 2009 I was CEO of a company that ran energy efficiency programs for utilities and was commercializing fuel-cell vehicles and carbon capture systems at power plants.
+At that time the Obama administration had earmarked billions of dollars in federal funding to create jobs in the energy sector, and my company won multi-year contracts valued at over $60M.
 Overnight, we grew from fifteen to fifty employees.

 But the results were underwhelming.
 Government agencies continued spinning success stories, but in reality, the mazes of regulatory requirements and bureaucratic processes made real progress impossible.

 I became disillusioned with my work.
 I was surrounded by phony bureaucrats who claimed they cared about the environment but who really only cared about job security.
-And the people who really did care about the environment—the people like me—they were as blind as I was.
+And most of the people who really did care about the environment—people like me—remained as blind to the limits of energy efficiency and economic realities of renewable energy as I had been.

 Principles serve to guide our decisions and interactions with other people.
 I value the process of writing down and thinking about my core principles, which I describe here.